emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 The artist: _der Kunstler_ (masculine), _die Kunstlerin_ (feminine), die Kunstler (plural masculine), _die Kunstlerinnen_ (feminine)
 The murderer: _der Mörder_ (masculine), _die Mörderin_ (feminine), _die Mörder_ (plural masculine), _die Mörderinnen_ (plural feminine)

-Mark Twain complained about this too, for the record:
+Mark Twain famously complained about this in his essay [_The Awful German Language_](https://faculty.georgetown.edu/jod/texts/twain.german.html):

-> In the German it is true that by some oversight of the inventor of the language, a Woman is a female; but a Wife (Weib) is not--which is unfortunate.
-A Wife, here, has no sex; she is neuter; so, according to the grammar, a fish is HE, his scales are SHE, but a fishwife is neither.
-To describe a wife as sexless may be called under-description; that is bad enough, but over-description is surely worse.
-A German speaks of an Englishman as the ENGLÄNDER; to change the sex, he adds INN, and that stands for Englishwoman-- ENGLÄNDERINN.
+> A German speaks of an Englishman as the ENGLÄNDER; to change the sex, he adds INN, and that stands for Englishwoman-- ENGLÄNDERINN.
 That seems descriptive enough, but still it is not exact enough for a German; so he precedes the word with that article which indicates that the creature to follow is feminine, and writes it down thus: "die Engländerinn,"--which means "the she-Englishwoman."
 I consider that that person is over-described.

-The masculine form is clearly the base form, with the feminine words derived from the simpler masculine version.
-There's no getting around that.

-As women started to adopt traditionally masculine roles, the masculine form started to be used to refer to mixed groups (in plural) and to professional roles and other titles in general.
+As women started to adopt traditionally masculine roles, the plural masculine form was used to refer to both groups of only men and to mixed groups.
 If you know Spanish, French, or another Romance language, you probably can tell where this is going.
 For doctors:

 * A male doctor: _Arzt_ (masculine, singular)
 * A female doctor: _Ärztin_ (feminine, singular)